gustavosb64/AutoTAD/README.md

   return;
 }
 ```
 Only function3 will be written in _filename.h_.
+Writing it inside a _function_ or _struct_ will have no effect.

 ### Comments
 If _filename.h_ doesn't exist, a new file will be created.
 Otherwise, autotad will scan the whole file and store all comments with their respective _functions_, _structs_ or _typedefs_ as keys in a dictionary.
 These comments will be rewritten in the new _filename.h_ along their respective key.